ansys/scade-wux/doc/source/contributing.rst

 Install in user mode
 ^^^^^^^^^^^^^^^^^^^^
 It is not possible to reuse the virtual environment setup for the repository.
-You must install the package in an environment accessible by SCADE, e.g. its own Python distribution, although this is not advised, or the Python 3.10 *user* distribution:
+You must install the package in an environment accessible by SCADE, for example its own Python distribution, although this is not advised, or the Python 3.10 *user* distribution:

 .. code:: bash